Temple of Juno Caelestis, Carthage: Foundation and function

-Carthage was destroyed by Rome in 146 BC, but re-founded as the Roman Carthage in 49 BC.
+Carthage was destroyed by Rome in 146 BC, and re-founded as the Roman Carthage in 49 BC.

 The temple of Juno Caelestis was founded on the order of emperor Marcus Aurelius, which gives a date for its founded to between 161 and 180 AD.
 It was founded by the city forum, and became one of the main buildings of the city, dominating Carthage.

-It was a massive building with several buildings in a holy temple area.
+It was a massive building with several buildings in a temple area.
 The temple building itself was constructed in a park with trees, which was referred to as the biggest open site within the city of Carthage.

-The temple lay in the middle of the temple park and contained a monumental cult statue of the Goddess, who was sculptured with the sun and the moon above her head, holding a copucornia from which seeds of the pomegranate as well as other fruits flowed, symbolising the fertility of the earth and humanity.
+The temple lay in the middle of the temple park and contained a monumental cult statue of her with the sun and the moon above her head, holding a copucornia from which seeds of the pomegranate as well as other fruits flowed, symbolising the fertility of the earth and humanity.

-The temple was dedicated to the Goddess Juno Caelestis, which was the Roman name for the popular indigenous Goddess Tanit according to Interpretatio graeca.
-Tanit was the most popular deity among the indigenous population of the province; for the Roman colonists, Juno was a main deity and Queen of the Gods; and for the inhabitants of Carthage in general, the Goddess Juno Caelestis was the protective city goddess.
+The temple was dedicated to the Roman goddess Juno Caelestis, which was the Roman name for the popular indigenous goddess Tanit according to Interpretatio graeca.
+Tanit was the most popular deity among the indigenous population of the province; for the Roman colonists, Juno was a main deity and Queen of the Gods; and for the inhabitants of Carthage in general, Juno Caelestis was the protective city goddess.
 She was also referred to as Caelestis Afrorum Dea.

-All of the combined factors, and the importance of the Goddess of all major categories of people in the province, contributed to making the goddess and hertemple a major place of worship, and the temple became one of the most notable in Carthage and a center of the religious life of the city and province.
-It also came to be one of the major places of worship in the Roman Empire, since belief in the Goddess expanded around the empire with Roman soldiers.
+All of the combined factors, and the importance of Juno Caelestis of all major categories of people in the province, contributed to making her and her temple a major place of worship, and the temple became one of the most notable in Carthage and a center of the religious life of the city and province.
+It also came to be one of the major places of worship in the Roman Empire, since belief in her expanded around the empire with Roman soldiers.

-People were known to have worshipped to Goddess in all North Africa and Spain, making the temple a destination for pilgrimages, particularly during times of hardship.
+People were known to have worshipped her in all North Africa and Spain, making the temple a destination for pilgrimages, particularly during times of hardship.

 The temple had its own clergy, composed of both male priests, priestesses, chorists and oracles.